-Payment Gateway Test Cases: Payment gateway testing is quite common for testers who work in the startup or the service industry.
+Payment Gateway Test Cases: Payment gateway testing is common for testers in startups or the service industry.
 I have decided to write this post for those who have asked for the test cases for the payment gateway in this post.

 The current images of the payment gateway options shown below are from CCavenue’s payment gateway used on one of India’s leading phone recharge websites.
 The options offered in the payment gateway are Debit cards, Credit cards, net banking, ATM cards, and EzeCard(American Express).

 We will follow the modular approach to test the payment gateway options.
-So for manual testing, let’s start with writing test cases for each payment option.
-First, let’s check out the payment gateway options screenshot.
+So, for manual testing, let’s start with writing test cases for each payment option.
+First, let’s check out the screenshot of the payment gateway options.
 This screenshot you can use this to write down initial test cases.

 Default Payment Gateway Test Cases

 - Check if each of the payment options is selectable.

 - Check if each listed payment option opens the respective option as per specification.

 - Check if the payment gateway defaults to the debit card option.